Morristown Distracted Driving Accident Attorney

 Even as instances of motor vehicle accidents caused by drunk driving are at a steady decline, injuries and wrongful death due to distracted driving are on the rise.
 While the obvious culprit is our smartphones, the larger picture is that many Americans have the attitude that they must be reachable at all times of the day.
 This concept of constant connection leads individuals who otherwise know that distracted driving is incredibly dangerous to still check that phone notification.
 If you or a loved one has been the victim in a car accident, motorcycle accident, truck accident, or any other motor vehicle accident caused by distracted driving, you may be eligible for financial compensation through a personal injury claim.

 At The Law Offices of Michael P. Burakoff, our firm offers family-oriented legal service for clients across Morris County and Sussex County towns including Dover, Hopatcong, Morristown, Newton, Branchville, and Frankford.
 We understand that an injurious accident can be a highly traumatic and life-altering experience, and we strive to keep clients and their families comfortable and informed throughout the legal process.
 If you or a loved one has been injured in an accident, lean on our expensive experience to protect your legal rights and seek to recover the damages to which you and your family are entitled.

-For a free and confidential consultation with a member of our qualified legal staff regarding your accident caused by a distracted driver, please call our Newton office or our Morristown office today.
+For a free and confidential consultation with a member of our qualified legal staff regarding your accident caused by a distracted driver, please call our Morristown distracted driving accident attorney today.

 Rockaway Motor Vehicle Accident Lawyer Defines Distracted Driving in NJ